Tam Kung Temple

 About the Story

 Ellie is exploring Victoria’s historic Chinatown when a mysterious red door catches her eye.
-Stepping through, she is drawn into the living spirit of the Tam Kung Temple, where stories of sailors, gold seekers, railroad workers, merchants, and families unfold around her.
+Stepping through, she discovers the spirits of Tam Kung Temple, where stories of sailors, gold seekers, railroad workers, merchants, and families unfold around her.

 Through Ellie’s eyes, readers: